RISC-Processor/Single-Cycle-Processor/README.md

-# Single Cycle Non-Pipelined Processor for RV32I
+# Single Cycle Processor for RV32I

 The repository contains the source code for a single cycle non-pipelined processor designed to run the RISC-V 32-bit base intruction set (RV32I).